Snaacky/mw2tweak/README.md

 4. `python mw2tweak.py`

 ## Warning
 MW2Tweak comes as is with no guarantees regarding its standing with VAC.
-This is technically a cheat and could get you banned if you attempt to use it on any servers (public or private) on the Steam version of MW2.
+This is a cheat and will get you banned if you attempt to use it on any cheat protected servers.
+I do not encourage cheating in any form.